 While she talks, I accept her package and open it immediately.
 Inside of it is a sweater knitted by this girl — black, with a big fancy logo of the band in which I have (supposedly?) played for some time.
 How much time and effort did she put into it?
 How much warmth did she put into every stitch, every line?
 And all of this is because she likes the music, likes me.
 Or rather, the one I have become.
 I cannot help admiring this work; a touched smile immediately spreads across my face, and I reply to the girl in a soft, sincere voice, "Thank you."

 I pack the gift up again but I have nowhere to put it down, so I hold it in my hand and lock the girl in a tight embrace.
 In that instant, she freezes but quickly grasps what is happening and desperately grabs hold of me.
 Sure, the embrace is tight but it lasts only a few horribly short seconds.
 I want to hold her in my arms longer but I feel unable to do so — actually, I should not have hugged her at all.
 Wrong.
 Unacceptable.
 It just happened: I do not know her but I love her — or rather, I do know her but the one whose role I have been playing for quite some time does not.
 A complicated, absurd situation.
 No matter how hard I tried to remember something more concrete about this girl, I could not.
 There is only a suspicion that the piercing warm feeling in the chest and the itch to stay with her longer have not appeared now: rather, long ago.
 That these desires have always been unreciprocated.
-I am almost liable to call the girl to the bar, possibly, to invite her for a promenade; at the same time, I am weighed upon by the responsibility for, let us call her so, my heroine.
-I am to behave the way she behaves.
-I cannot do anything different.
+I am almost liable to invite the girl to the bar, even to ask if she wants to take a walk with me; at the same time, I am weighed upon by the responsibility for, let us call her, my heroine.
+I must behave the way she behaves.
+I cannot do anything else.

 So I say it again, "Thank you so much.
 That's a great present.
-I appreciate your care and now I'm absolutely not going to be dying of flu right in the middle of the tour.
-In case I am, you can finish me, I will have no excuse!"
+I appreciate your concern and now I'm absolutely not going to be dying of flu right in the middle of the tour.
+If I do, you can punish me, I will have no excuse!"

-The girl bursts out in laughter together with me because of this joke, which, in fact, does not belong to me.
+The girl bursts out in laughter with me at the joke, which, in fact, does not belong to me.
 It is a usual manner of joking of my heroine.
 She is always easy-going and jocular with her fans, and they dubbed her "Sunny" because of that.
 Another couple of words, and my heroine has to go, for she is unfortunate to be a very busy woman.

 It just happened: my love to this familiar and, at the same time, unfamiliar girl is the sole thing left from my real self.
 If I am right thinking this way... if I exist separately from my heroine...